Parity Sheaves and Smith Theory: The integral Tate category

-For an object $\F$ of ${Sh_c(Y;\T_\infty)}$, we define the \emph{Tate support} of $\cF$, written $\supp_\T(\F)$, to be the set of points $i_y:\{y\}\to Y$ such that $i_y^*\F$ is non-zero as an object of $\T_\infty-mod_c$.
-This is in general smaller than the support of a complex representing $Y$.
-However, it is a closed union of strata (taken from any stratification along which $\F$ is smooth).
-Indeed, the Tate cohomology functors commute with $i_y^*$, so that $\supp_\T(\F)=\supp(T^0\F)\cup\supp(T^1\F)$.
-Proposition \ref{suppprop} shows that this is a reasonable definition:
+\begin{Rem} This is in general smaller than the support of a complex representing $Y$.
+For example, the constant sheaf $\underline{\zvp}$ has trivial Tate support.
+In general, it is a closed union of strata (taken from any stratification along which $\F$ is smooth).
+Indeed, the Tate cohomology functors commute with $i_y^*$, so that $\supp_\T(\F)=\supp(T^0\F)\cup\supp(T^1\F)$. \end{Rem} Proposition \ref{suppprop} implies that this is a reasonable notion of support: